 For reference, ₹100 = roughly £1 GBP (or $1.50 USD) as of April 2016.

 Getting There and Around

 Taxi from Goa Airport to Vagator – ₹1100.
-Go to the Pre-Paid taxi stand before leaving the airport, as the prices are fixed here and you’ll get a better deal than haggling with the taxi drivers outside.
+Go to the Pre-Paid taxi stand before leaving the airport.
+The prices are fixed here and you’ll get a better deal than haggling with the taxi drivers outside.

 Taxi from Vagator to Mopsa (about 20 minutes) – ₹100 per person.
-Taxis in Goa can be fairly hard to negotiate with so ask your hostel if they can recommend a driver, as many will have the number for a reliable guy.
+Taxis in Goa can be fairly hard to negotiate with so ask your hostel if they can recommend a driver.

 Accommodation Costs in Goa